vitus133/work-notes/polgen-pod/README.md

 # README #

+NOTE: This project is deprecated, I am moving it to the official upstream repository https://github.com/openshift-kni/cnf-features-deploy/tree/master/ztp

 This project provides the container definitions RAN site gitops project.

 ## What is this repository for? ##